-Valerie Bell is an award-winning author and sought-after speaker who shares her spiritual journey with refreshing honesty, gentle humor, and a hunger for God.
-She has written many magazine articles and published numerous books—including A Well-Tended Soul; Real Survivors: Finding Hope and Courage in Times of Crisis; Made to Be Loved: Enjoying Spiritiual Intimacy with God and Your Spouse; Faith-Shaped Kids: Helping Your Child Grow Spiritually; Nobody's Children; Getting Out of Your Kids’ Faces and into Their Hearts—and her most recent publication, An African Awakening: My Journey into AIDS Activism, a collaborative project with World Vision.
-For 10 years she was heard regularly on The Chapel of the Air, a nationally-syndicated daily radio broadcast featured on more than 500 outlets across North America.
+Valerie Bell is an award-winning author, sought-after speaker, and experienced ministry leader who shares her spiritual journey with refreshing honesty, gentle humor, and a hunger for God.
+She has written many magazine articles and published numerous books—including A WELL-TENDED SOUL; REAL SURVIVORS: Finding Hope and Courage in Times of Crisis; MADE TO BE LOVED: Enjoying Spiritual Intimacy with God and Your Spouse; FAITH-SHAPED KIDS: Helping Your Child Grow Spiritually; NOBODY'S CHILDREN; Getting Out of Your Kids’ Faces and into Their Hearts—and her most recent publication, AN AFRICAN AWAKENING: My Journey into AIDS Activism, a collaborative project with World Vision.
+For 10 years she was heard regularly on The Chapel of the Air, a nationally-syndicated daily radio broadcast featured on more than 500 stations across North America.

 Raised in a Christian home, Valerie came to faith as a child.
 However, after a cancer diagnosis as a young mother she struggled with physical and spiritual fragility.
 Desperate to restore a sense of well-being, Valerie pursued God through a new-to-her set of spiritual practices.
 These healing practices focused special attention to the care of the soul.
 She came to realize that even a person suffering from cancer is still someone who is incredibly blessed by God.
 During that extended period of fear and anxiety Valerie learned the “big lesson”—i.e. well-being flows from relationship with God instead of all-is-well circumstances.
 Those “fragile” years formed her spiritually, both deepening and authenticating her ministry voice.

 Valerie is a member of Willow Creek Community Church and is married to Steve Bell, an executive vice president of Willow Creek Association.
-The Bells live in Kildeer, Illinois and are the parents of two grown sons—Brendan and Justin—and the adoring grandparents of Rowan, Rhys and Merrick Bell.
+The Bells live in Kildeer, Illinois and are the parents of two grown sons—Brendan and Justin—and the adoring grandparents of Rowan, Rhys, Merrick, Elise and Griffin Bell.